Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

-Suppose that $v_1$ is a vertex ring.
+Suppose that $v_1$ is the main vertex of a vertex-like ring $R$.
 Then $v_1$ is problematic, and thus $v_2$ is problematic.
-As $h_0$ is not ring-bound, $v_2$ is an internal vertex, and thus $G$ contains a non-contractible cycle $C_2$ as above; and furthermore, $C_2$ does not surround $v_1$.
-However, then $C$ together with the edge $v_1v_2$ forms a connected essential subgraph of $G$ with at most $7$ edges, which is a contradiction.
-We conclude that $v_1$ is not a vertex ring; and by symmetry, if both $v_1$ and $v_2$ are problematic, then $v_2$ is not a vertex ring.
+As $h_0$ is not ring-bound, $v_2$ is an internal vertex, and thus $G$ contains a non-contractible cycle $C_2$ described above.
+Since $h_0$ is not ring-bound, we conclude $C_2$ does not surround $v_1$.
+However, then $C_2$ together with $R$ and the edge $v_1v_2$ forms a connected essential subgraph of $G$ with at most $11$ edges, which is a contradiction.
+We conclude that $v_1$ is not the main vertex of a vertex-like ring; and by symmetry, if both $v_1$ and $v_2$ are problematic, then $v_2$ is not the main vertex of a vertex-like ring.

-Let $G_0$ be the graph obtained from $G$ by identifying $v_1$ with $v_3$ to a new vertex $z$ and suppressing the arising parallel edges.
-Note that every $3$-coloring of $G_0$ corresponds to a $3$-coloring of $G$ in which $v_1$ and $v_3$ have the same color as $z$.
+Let $G_0$ be a multigraph obtained from $G$ by deleting edges $v_2v_3$ and $v_3v_4$ and identifying $v_1$ with $v_3$ to a new vertex $z$ (parallel edges may arise if $v_1$ and $v_3$ have common neighbors other than $v_2$ and $v_4$).
+Since the vertex $v_3$ is internal, $G_0$ is embedded in $\Sigma$ with rings $\RR$.
+Furthermore, note that each edge $e\in E(G_0)$ corresponds to a unique edge $\overline{e}$ of $G$.
+Every $3$-coloring of $G_0$ corresponds to a $3$-coloring of $G$ in which $v_1$ and $v_3$ have the same color as $z$.
 Let $\psi$ be a precoloring of $\RR$ that does not extend to $G$, and observe that $\psi$ also does not extend to $G_0$.
-Therefore, $G_0$ has a $\psi$-critical subgraph $G'$.
+Therefore, $G_0$ has a $\psi$-critical subgraph $G'$ (the criticality implies $G'$ does not have parallel edges).